multixscale/cvmfs-tutorial-hpc-best-practices/docs/access/stratum1.md

 sudo cvmfs_server snapshot software.eessi.io
 ```

+!!! note "Time for a coffee..."
     Since this will download the *full* repository contents from the synchronisation
     server that was specified when creating the repository replica, the initial synchronisation may take a while.

     The time required for the initial synchronisation is heavily dependent on the size of the repository,
     and the available network bandwidth to the synchronisation server.

 ### Periodic synchronisation